-- All statistics are current as of 2020.
+- All statistics are current as of fall 2023.

 I’ve loved meeting people on campus and places like the Academic Resource Center (ARC).
 My writing tutor there has been so passionate about his job it makes me feel elated to go there. . . .
 Seeing him try his best makes me want to try my best.

 Elizabeth Pike Columbus student

 Whether you love basketball, want to learn sign language, or have a passion for social activism, you’ll find a range of opportunities to get involved and build your community—as well as one-on-one support for starting your own club or organization if you don’t find what you’re looking for.
 Annual events like the Big Red Blowout, Tent City, and Homecoming bring even more students together to explore activities, meet new friends, and feel the Crimson Pride come to life.

 A focus on student success